pikim/tomato-mqtt/README.md

 For speedtest results, download the Ookla ARM CLI tool from https://install.speedtest.net/app/cli/ookla-speedtest-1.0.0-arm-linux.tgz and place its contents in a folder called `/opt/speedtest/`.
 The core speedtest binary (`/opt/speedtest/speedest`) should be executable.

 Modify the MQTT connection settings in `config.sh` according to your server.
 Also add any additional mount points you may want to monitor under `disks` in this file (space-delimited).
 The scripts do not have to be executable.
+Check the first couple of lines in `variables.sh` whether they seem plausible to you.

 Add the following command under `Administration` -> `Scheduler` as custom cron job:
 ```